pati610/tetherback/README.md

   -x, --exec-out        ADB exec-out binary pipe (should work with any host
-                        OS, but only with newer versions of adb and TWRP) -6, --base64          Base64 pipe (very slow, should work with any host OS) -P, --pipe            Binary pipe (fast, but will PROBABLY CORRUPT DATA on non-Linux host)
+                        OS, but only with newer versions of adb and TWRP) -6, --base64          Base64 pipe (very slow, should work with any host OS) -P, --pipe            Binary pipe (fast, but probably only works on Linux hosts)
   ```